Atlassian Team Playbooks

 Effective monitoring not only ensures that SLAs are met, but also protects the company's reputation and customer relationships.
 Poor reliability can damage trust and reputation.
 That's why proactive monitoring that includes continuous data collection, real-time analytics and rapid problem resolution is critical.
 Improved monitoring capabilities can be achieved with automated alerts, comprehensive logging, and end-to-end visibility tools.

-As one of our experts at XALT says, "The best way to implement monitoring/observability is to support the business needs of the organization: achieving service level agreements (SLAs) for customers."
+As one of our experts at XALT says: "The best way to implement monitoring/observability is to support the business needs of the organization: achieving Service Level Agreements (SLA) for customers."

 Another best practice for implementing monitoring and observability is to use monitoring and observability tools that provide a comprehensive view of your systems.
 As mentioned earlier, tools like Prometheus, Zipkin, Grafana, New Relic, and Coralgix can collect and visualize data from all three pillars of observability so teams can understand the behavior of their systems at a glance.